Investigational Drug Services Pharmacy

 All protocols with a pharmacotherapy component are reviewed by an IDS pharmacist to see if there are any IDS-related issues, as well as feasibility and budget requirements.
 This review includes looking at implementation requirements, how the drug will be prepared and given to research participants and the potential costs associated with the study.

 Once Cook Children's RAO approves the protocol, the IDS pharmacist prepares for the research trial in the pharmacy.
+The process includes:

 The IDS pharmacist will provide patient counseling on all initial prescriptions for investigational agents, when possible.